osmandapp/web/main/docs/user/plugins/weather.md

 ### Weather Layers

 All weather data is presented as separate map layers.
 To see weather layers on the map, you need to zoom out, they are only available on zoom scales 2-12.
+Weather layers are using [weather palettes](../personal/color-palette-schemes.md#weather) to colorize the map, these palettes could be [changed](../personal/color-palette-schemes.md#edit-palette-file) if necessary.

 | |
 |------------|